 Traffic and Water Service Disruptions: Expect minor delays with single-lane alternating traffic and 10-15 minute delays during full road closures for water main tie-ins and crossings.

-The District of Tofino is undertaking an infrastructure improvement project along sections of Fourth Street and Gibson Street in 2024 and 2025.
+In fall 2024, the District of Tofino completed an infrastructure improvement project along sections of Fourth Street and Gibson Street.
 This project aims to enhance the town's infrastructure, ensuring safety, connectivity, and environmental sustainability.

 Key Project Components